-A staggering number of entrepreneurial women are behind the acclaimed cuisine and grassroots initiatives that make Portland an epicenter of cultural vibrancy.
-Here, the local, the artisanal, and the authentic is means for celebration.
+A staggering number of entrepreneurial women are behind the acclaimed cuisine and grassroots initiatives that make Portland, Oregon an epicenter of cultural vibrancy.
+Here, the local, the artisanal, and the authentic are means for celebration.
 So pull up a seat at one of Portland’s many award-winning restaurants, share a bottle of handcrafted pinot noir, and enjoy the innovative flavors of this Northwestern city.

 A Clothing Store for Women Who Like to Raise Helll